Need a shoe that’s dressy? Casual? Cool? Versatile?

 For the days when a suit and tie are required, loafers complete your business look.
 With a classic suit and tie, opt for a black Gucci loafer.

-While we have gifted you a list of the best men’s loafers of 2020, we realize you may want to do your own research.
+While we have gifted you a list of the best men’s loafers of the year, we realize you may want to do your own research.
 After all, every style hatchling needs to spread its wings and fly eventually.

 To equip you for your search, we want to discuss a few of the top luxury brands for loafers.
 Many brands offer a men’s loafer, but we tried to narrow down a few brands that offer multiple great loafer options.